 About Information Literacy

 Information literacy is the set of integrated abilities encompassing the reflective discovery of information, the understanding of how information is produced and valued, and the use of information in creating new knowledge and participating ethically in communities of learning. - Framework for Information Literacy for Higher Education

 - If you would like help with finding useful materials for your course, contact your librarian.

-- To get a digital copy of a physical item in the SMU Libraries, submit a request form.
+- To get a digital copy of a print item in the SMU Libraries, submit a digitization request form.
 Requests must qualify for a Fair Use or Teach Act exemption under copyright law.
-For more information, see the Copyright Support pages.
+For more information, see the copyright support pages.

-- For larger requests, such as an entire book or film, please submit a Purchase Request form.
-Library staff will try to acquire an online version.
+- To request a new book title, please submit a purchase request form.
+Library staff will try to acquire an e-book version.